ljw1004/csharpspec/csharp/types.md

 ### The System.ValueType type

 All value types implicitly inherit from the class `System.ValueType`, which, in turn, inherits from class `object`.
-It is not possible for any type to derive from a value type, and value types are thus implicitly sealed (§10.1.1.2).
+It is not possible for any type to derive from a value type, and value types are thus implicitly sealed ([Sealed classes](classes.md#sealed-classes)).

 Note that `System.ValueType` is not itself a *value_type*.
 Rather, it is a *class_type* from which all *value_type*s are automatically derived.